1. Thinking About Becoming a JV

 I noticed that JVC Northwest is also an AmeriCorps program.
 What does that mean if I become a Jesuit Volunteer?

 While the vast majority of Jesuit Volunteers are AmeriCorps members, some JV positions are not eligible for membership due to federal guidelines specific to their service provided at the placement.
-Some are also not eligible because JVC Northwest’s AmeriCorps funding is limited to 135 of our 150 placements.

 See the AmeriCorps FAQs for more information.

 Jesuit Volunteer EnCorps (JV EnCorps) engages women and men ages 50 and older in a transforming experience of volunteer service and spiritual growth.
 Jesuit Volunteer EnCorps members (JVEs) commit to a year or more of significant service in their local communities and to JVC Northwest’s four core values.
 Visit the JV EnCorps page to learn more.